FLGT SHAREHOLDER ALERT: Jakubowitz Law Reminds Fulgent Shareholders of a Lead Plaintiff Deadline of November 21, 2022

 NEW YORK, Oct.
-21, 2022 /PRNewswire/ --Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Fulgent Genetics, Inc. (NASDAQ: FLGT).
+28, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Fulgent Genetics, Inc. (NASDAQ: FLGT).

 To receive updates on the lawsuit, fill out the form: